 A newspaper publisher and state senator from New Hampshire, the lengthy named Orsino Augustine Jabez Vaughan was born on March 11, 1819 in Hanover, New Hampshire, one of fourteen children born to Silas and Polly Ingalls Vaughan.
 Nothing could be found on Orsino's early life and schooling, and it is presumed that he received his education in the town of his birth.
 Vaughan was admitted to the Connecticut state bar in 1846 and from there was named as register of probate for Gilmanton County, New Hampshire in 1849.

-In 1866, Vaughan was elected to the New Hampshire State Senate from Laconia, serving one term, which concluded in 1868.
-In the year of his election to that body, Dartmouth University conferred upon him an honorary degree.
-Throughout the 1860s and early 1870s, Vaughan also served as a member of the New Hampshire State Democratic Committee.
-Vaughan died in Laconia on April 30, 1876 at age 57 and is record as being a "police justice of Laconia" at the time of his passing.
+In 1865 Vaughan was elected to the New Hampshire State Senate from Laconia, defeating Charles Hackett by a vote of 3,933 to 3, 593.
+Vaughan served one term (1866-68) and a year following his election to that body had an honorary degree conferred upon him from Dartmouth University.
+Throughout the 1860s and early 1870s Vaughan also served as a member of the New Hampshire State Democratic Committee.
+He died in Laconia on April 30, 1876 at age 57 and is record as being a "police justice of Laconia" at the time of his passing.

 Memorialized by the Bradford, Vermont Opinion as a "genial and social man in every day life", Vaughan's burial location is unknown at the time of this writing and is (presumed) to be somewhere in his hometown of Laconia.
 He was survived by four children and his wife Mary, who died in December 1898.